luca-venturi/CSCI-GA-2945.001/hw4/README.md

 ### ssort

-./ssort takes as input lenght of the initial vector (N):
+./ssort takes as input the lenght of the initial vector (N):

 > mpirun -np 4 ./ssort 1000